tamj0rd2/web-crawler/Notes.md

 - if we've already visited a link, we shouldn't visit it again if we see it with a trailing slash added
 - not every file type needs to be visited (e.g. images, mp3s, etc)
 - I decided to stream the results to stdout rather than printing them all at the end, because it can take a _long time_ to get to the end
+- I would have liked to keep the interface of Crawl simple by returning a slice.
+But in reality, all results would be kept in memory right until the end, and the end takes a very long time to reach.
+Same reason the output is now being streamed.

 ## Testing approach